Azure/azure-docker-extension/README.md

 Docker VM extension can:

-- Install latest stable version Docker on your VM
+- Install latest stable version of Docker Engine on your Linux VM
 - If provided, configures Docker daemon to listen on specified port, with given certs
 - If provided, launches the given containers using docker-compose